 For almost thirty years Ausdance has been working with dance teaching societies, organisations and teachers looking for the best approach to support the industry and students.
 Ausdance continues to compile and distribute information and guidelines about dance training, focusing particularly on issues of quality and safety.
 The Australian Guidelines for Teaching Dance suggests minimum standards for dance teaching and ways teachers can maintain or upgrade their teaching skills.
-You can also access the code of ethics for dance teachers and for parents, information about child protection and choosing a dance studio for your child.
+You can also access the code of ethics for dance teachers and for parents, information about child safe dance practice and choosing a dance studio for your child.

 We remain committed to providing resources which help to facilitate the highest possible quality of dance education and training in this country.
 We continue to work with studio teachers, the broader dance sector and the wider community in reviewing and investigating additional strategies to ensure positive dance experiences within a dance-training environment.